deislabs/kc-eu-2023-k8s-wasm-microservices/workshop/02-spin-getting-started.md

 - [x] Create a new Spin app using a template
 - [x] Build your Spin application with `spin build`
 - [x] Run your application locally with `spin up`
-- [x] Modify an HTTP trigger's rouute and entrypoint
+- [x] Modify an HTTP trigger's route and entrypoint